WHAT IS MENTAL HEALTH FIRST AID?

 ADULT MENTAL HEALTH FIRST AID

 Mental Health First Aid for Adults teaches people how to recognize signs of mental health or substance use challenges in adults ages 18 and older, how to offer and provide initial help, and how to guide a person toward appropriate care if necessary.
-Topics covered include anxiety, depression, psychosis, and addictions.
-Courses are offered at a reduced rate of $10 per attendee (Reg. $28.95) thanks to grant funding from the Hudson Hospital Foundation and Healthier Together Pierce and St. Croix.
+Topics covered include anxiety, depression, psychosis, and substance use.
+Courses are offered at a reduced rate of $10 per attendee (Reg. $28.95).
 Virtual courses require registration and two hours of pre-work to be completed prior to attending the virtual sessions.

 YOUTH MENTAL HEALTH FIRST AID

 This course is designed for adults to recognize and provide support for youth (12-18) suffering signs and symptoms of mental health distress.
-These classes are available at no cost, require registration and 2 hours of pre-work to be completed prior to attending the virtual class.
+Blended courses require registration and two hours of pre-work to be completed prior to attending the in person Instructor Led session.